TITLE 6 PRIMARY AND SECONDARY EDUCATION

 (2) An emergency meeting of the board is a meeting other than a regular or special meeting and may be called by the president, vice-president, or any two members of the board to consider a sudden or unexpected set of circumstances affecting the authority for which time is of the essence.
 The call shall be made in accordance with the Open Meetings Act requirements, Section 10-15-1 et seq.
 NMSA 1978, and board resolutions.

 K. A majority of all of the board members shall constitute a quorum for conducting the affairs of the authority.
 The president of the board shall be entitled to debate any issue and vote on any issue in the same manner as other members of the board.
 The president shall be considered to be a member of the board for purposes of a quorum.
 All matters will be determined by voice vote.
 Any member of the board may request a roll call vote on any issue.
-In the event of a roll call, it shall be in alphabetical order with the president voting last.
+In the event of a roll call, it shall be in alphabetical order, by last name, with the president voting last.

 L. The board shall be addressed according to the following procedures.